tendai22/pio-doc/memo_jp.md

 2. Shift one bit out of the OSR into the x register.
 The value of the x register will be either 0 or 1.

-3. Wait T3 - 1 cycles after the instruction (I.e. the whole thing takes T3 cycles since the instruction itself took a cycle).
+3. Wait `T3 - 1` cycles after the instruction (i.e. the whole thing takes `T3` cycles since the instruction itself took a cycle).
 Note that when we say cycle, we mean state machine execution cycles: a state machine can be made to execute at a slower rate than the system clock, by configuring its clock divider.

 Let’s look at the next instruction in the program.